Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: TRAINING DIFFUSION FLOW MODELS WITH XGBOOST

 When the dataset has a categorical outcome (i.e., a dataset for classification), \citet{kotelnikov2023tabddpm} train their score function conditional on the label.
-Then, to generate data, they sample a random label with the same probabilities as the training data and generate fake data conditional on that label.
+Then, they generate data by i) sampling a random label with the same probabilities as the training data and ii) generating fake data conditional on that label.
 They do so to improve performance and reduce the degrees of freedom by one.
-We take inspiration from this idea by training a different model per label when the outcome is categorical; this is equivalent to forcing each tree to split by the labels before building deep trees.
-We find that this improves generation performance.
+We use this idea, but instead of conditioning on the label, we train a different XGBoost model per label.
+It is equivalent to forcing each tree to split by the labels before building deep trees.
+We find that it improves generation performance.